-- 3,300 new homes, including 950 for social housing, 128 affordable housing, and 273 seniors living homes - 2.8 hectares of open space including new parks, a skatepark and a playground - a new primary school, two childcare centres, a town plaza, new shops, cafes and restaurants - a new road connecting Herring Road with Lyonpark Road, including a new bridge over Shrimptons Creek.
+- 3,300 new homes, including 950 for social housing, 128 for affordable housing, and 273 for seniors living - 2.8 hectares of open space including new parks, a skatepark and a playground - a new primary school, two childcare centres, a town plaza, new shops, cafes and restaurants - a new road connecting Herring Road with Lyonpark Road, with a new bridge over Shrimptons Creek.

-With these recent developments, there is a mismatch between the scale and rate of residential growth the provision of physical and social infrastructure including open space and schools infrastructure.
+With these recent developments, there is a mismatch between the scale and rate of residential growth and the provision of physical and social infrastructure including open space and schools infrastructure.
 To address this, the Ryde Coordination Group (RCG) was established to investigate the best opportunities for place-based planning and to improve collaboration.